WTy-2/spec/Old/spec.md

 #### Design Note: Transitivity

 Transitivity of implicit conversions between types in WTy2 is a very useful property to try and retain, both for making the language intuitive to the programmer and for making implementation of type checking and inference easier.
-Decisions with regards to where types of record constraints can appear and which convertions can be done implicitly should be made carefully to ensure transitivity is not broken.
+Decisions with regards to where types of record constraints can appear and which conversions can be done implicitly should be made carefully to ensure transitivity is not broken.

 Note if defaults could appear simply in the constraints of local variables, it would be possible to have: